 Vuitton Fake at Issue in ‘Hangover’ Film Excluded From U.S.

-The fake version of the LVMH Moet Hennessy Louis Vuitton SA (MC) bag that was at issue in the luxury-goods company’s trademark suit against Time Warner Inc. (TWX)’s Warner Brothers Entertainment unit was the subject of proceedings before the U.S. International Trade Commission.
+The fake version of the LVMH Moet Hennessy Louis Vuitton SA (MC) bag that was at issue in the luxury-goods company’s trademark suit against Time Warner Inc. (TWX:US)’s Warner Brothers Entertainment unit was the subject of proceedings before the U.S. International Trade Commission.